What Is A Rhinoplasty?

-Rhinoplasty is also called a ‘nose job’ and is an operation designed to change the appearance of the nose.
+Rhinoplasty surgery, also known as a ‘nose job’, is an operation designed to change the appearance of the nose.
 One can also alter the shape of the tip, the bridge or dorsum, the nostrils and the angle between the nose and the upper lip.
-Breathing difficulties may also be improved by a nose job.
+Breathing difficulties or breakages may also be improved by rhinoplasty surgery in Manchester.

-Rhinoplasty usually takes between 1 and 2 hours.
-An incision is made inside the nose and if an external approach or open rhinoplasty is performed an incision is placed on the skin across the columella.
+Rhinoplasty (or nose job) surgery in Manchester usually takes between 1 and 2 hours and the rhinoplasty procedure steps are as follows; an incision is made inside the nose and if an external approach or open rhinoplasty is performed, an incision is placed on the skin across the columella.
 The bones and cartilages may need to be reduced and/or repositioned.
-Cartilage may also be needed to augment the nose
+Cartilage may also be needed to augment the nose.

 The incisions are closed with dissolvable stitches and the skin is repositioned.
 The incisions are closed and some steristrips are placed over the nose.
 A splint is often applied and secured with tape.

 You will usually return to the ward within an hour following rhinoplasty surgery in Manchester and will be able to drink, eat and mobilize as soon as the anaesthetic wears off.
 You will feel swollen and have bruising and discomfort that will usually require analgesia.
 You may have a dressing below your nose and occasionally have nasal packs that are removed the next day.

 Your nose will often be blocked for 1-2 weeks after rhinoplasty surgery in Manchester and you may have a sensation of fluid in the back of the throat.
 You will be able to go home the next day and should keep the wounds dry for the next week.